tari/rom8x/README.md

 Street, Fifth Floor, Boston, MA  02110-1301, USA.

 ROM images are copyrighted by TI and should not be distributed.
-The author of this program is not responsible for any issues that arise with your (mis)use of this program.
+The author of this program is not responsible for any issues that arise from your (mis)use of this program.